oemof/oemof-tabular/docs/usage.rst

 Postprocessing
 --------------
-After solving the energysystem model, results can be calculated using the :py:mod:`~oemof.tabular.postprocessing` module.
+After solving the energysystem model, results can be calculated using the :py:mod:`~oemof.datapackage.postprocessing` module.
 The postprocessing module itself consists of four modules:
-- :py:mod:`~oemof.tabular.postprocessing.core` holds base classes for postprocessing
+- :py:mod:`~oemof.datapackage.postprocessing.core` holds base classes for postprocessing
-- :py:mod:`~oemof.tabular.postprocessing.calculations` holds predefined calculations
+- :py:mod:`~oemof.datapackage.postprocessing.calculations` holds predefined calculations
-- :py:mod:`~oemof.tabular.postprocessing.helper` holds helper functions which are used in calculations
+- :py:mod:`~oemof.datapackage.postprocessing.helper` holds helper functions which are used in calculations
-- :py:mod:`~oemof.tabular.postprocessing.naming` holds functions for naming results and adding additional information
+- :py:mod:`~oemof.datapackage.postprocessing.naming` holds functions for naming results and adding additional information

-The standard way of using the postprocessing module is to initiate the :py:class:`~oemof.tabular.postprocessing.core.Calculator` class from :py:mod:`~oemof.tabular.postprocessing.core` module with parameters and results from an optimized :py:mod:`~oemof.solph` `Energysystem`.
+The standard way of using the postprocessing module is to initiate the :py:class:`~oemof.datapackage.postprocessing.core.Calculator` class from :py:mod:`~oemof.datapackage.postprocessing.core` module with parameters and results from an optimized :py:mod:`~oemof.solph` `Energysystem`.
-Afterwards, calculations can be performed by either using predefined calculations from :py:mod:`~oemof.tabular.postprocessing.calculations` or by self-defined calculations inherited from :py:class:`~oemof.tabular.postprocessing.core.Calculation` class in :py:mod:`~oemof.tabular.postprocessing.core`.
+Afterwards, calculations can be performed by either using predefined calculations from :py:mod:`~oemof.datapackage.postprocessing.calculations` or by self-defined calculations inherited from :py:class:`~oemof.datapackage.postprocessing.core.Calculation` class in :py:mod:`~oemof.datapackage.postprocessing.core`.

-See the following example on how to use the :py:mod:`~oemof.tabular.postprocessing` module:
+See the following example on how to use the :py:mod:`~oemof.datapackage.postprocessing` module:

 .. code-block:: python